kpfleming/jinjanator-plugins/README.md

 instead returns one of two canned responses based on whether the `ham` option has been provided by the user.

-The `parser` static method is the function which does the work, and the `fmt` class variable is a `Format` object providing the details of the format.
+The `parse` method is the function which does the work; the `__init__` method handles options provided by the user; the class attributes provide details of the format.

 #### plugin_identities